 SHESL has two main activities :

 1. SHESL organizes meetings, notably an annual international conference.
 Conferences of the past few years have dealt with specific traditions (e.g. German philology and linguistics, French grammaticography), social issues (organizational aspects of linguistic research ; the social roles of linguists), schools (structuralism ; cognitive linguistics), artefacts (writing systems), and enduring ideas in the study of language, as in the latest conference, which addressed the notion of linguistic / theoretical complexity in the history of linguistics.
 SHESL is one of the learned societies involved in the organization of ICHoLS, the most important conference in the field (ICHoLS 14 took place in Paris in August 2017).

 2. SHESL edits the journal Histoire Epistémologie Langage (HEL).
 HEL is published twice a year and accepts papers in English, French, German, Italian, and Spanish.
-The membership fee of SHESL entitles members to access of the most recent issues of HEL.
-The journal has a two-year open access embargo : issues more than two years old can be accessed freely from Persee :https://www.persee.fr/co llection/hel.
+From 2021 HEL will be available in open-access.
+The whole collection of the journal until 2019 is available freely on Persee :https://www.persee.fr/co llection/hel.
 The latest issues (for members) are available at https://www.hel-journal.org/fr

 Contact : firstname.lastname@example.org